LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

 \subsection{Dataset}

-\textbf{Training Dataset.} We train our method on Panda-70M dataset~\cite{chen2024panda}, a large-scale collection of video frames recognized for its diversity across various content types.
-We randomly download 10K videos from this dataset.
-Following the approach of Stable Video Diffusion~\cite{blattmann2023stable}, we sample 8 frames from each video, with each frame resized to a resolution of $256 \times 256$ for training.
+\textbf{Training Dataset.} We train LVMark and our H.264 network on Panda-70M dataset~\cite{chen2024panda}, a large-scale collection of video frames recognized for its diversity across various content types.
+We randomly select 10K videos from the dataset and sample 8 frames from each video, resizing each frame to a resolution of $256 \times 256$ for training.
+To train the H.264 network, we obtain the ground truth video by compressing videos with H.264 using a Constant Rate Factor (CRF) of 23.

 \textbf{Prompt Dataset.} We evaluate text-to-video generation on the Vidprom dataset~\cite{wang2024vidprom}, using prompts generated by GPT-4~\cite{achiam2023gpt}.
 To evaluate our method, we randomly sample 100 prompts from the dataset, which do not contain personally identifiable information or offensive content.